w3c/wai-curricula/content/content-author/multimedia.md

 people who cannot see the video need description of visual information to understand the content.

-Show examples of videos containing such description and demonstrate different approaches for providing description of visual information.
+Demonstrate approaches for providing description of visual information.
+These include integrating description in the main audio of the video, providing description in the main audio of an alternative video, and including the description in a synchronized audio or text file when supported by the media player.
 For details, see [Description of visual information](https://www.w3.org/WAI/media/av/description/).

 #### Learning Outcomes for Topic

 Students should be able to:

 * define description of visual information as information, including text in the video, for people who cannot see the video to understand the content
-* utilize integrated descriptions where possible &mdash; the main speaker(s) provide description integrated in their speaking
+* identify different approaches for providing description, including:
-* identify different approaches for providing separate descriptions, including:
+  * integrated &mdash; authors include descriptions in the script for the main speaker(s) and provide them in the main video
-  * an alternative video file where authors include description in the audio of the video
+  * two videos &mdash; authors include description in the audio track of an alternative video
-  * a text or audio file that syncs with the main audio of the video &mdash; if supported by the media player
+  * separate file &mdash; a text or audio file that syncs with the main audio of the video, if supported by the media player
 * identify video content that requires description of visual information

 #### Teaching Ideas for Topic